digao-dalpiaz/CompInstall/README.md

 ## What's New

+- 02/01/2021 (Version 2.3)

+   - Fixed sub-folders creation (missing) when extracting files on GitHub update.
+   - New backup folder on GitHub update (actual folder will be renamed using date and time sufix).

 - 12/18/2020 (Version 2.2)

    - Fixed call to rsvars.bat when Delphi is installed in a path containing spaces characters.